 - Nasal congestion.

 The exacerbation of this disease occurs at the moment when the symptoms become more recurrent or worsen.

-These complications can often require an increase in inhaled respiratory medications and may require antibiotics and steroid medications.
+These complications can often require increased inhaled respiratory medications, antibiotics, and steroid medications.

 The symptoms and signs of exacerbation of COPD or chronic bronchitis are:

 - Cyanosis: a condition that can develop in people with advanced COPD and is characterized by the gray and blue tone taken by the skin due to lack of oxygenation.

 - Cough consequent: that can generate pain and discomfort in the chest.